matv1/fluffychat-website/_i18n/de/faq.md

 2. Search for gifs by typing: '!giphy KEYWORD'
 3. Add an animated sticker by clicking on the sticker and add it to your local sticker collection by clicking on the "+" on the rop right.

-## Mit anderen Chat-Systemen verknüpfen
+## Mit anderen Chat-Systemen verbinden

 #### What is Matrix?